This article is 3 years old. It was published on May 2, 2019.

 Erica Oliver, Community Health Partner – BJC School Outreach and Youth Development

 About Healthy Schools Healthy Communities

 Healthy Schools Healthy Communities (HSHC) empowers communities to build a healthier future for children and families across Missouri.
 An initiative of Missouri Foundation for Health, HSHC brings together schools, community organizations, businesses, parents, and residents to identify and push for changes that increase access to healthy food and physical activity where our kids live, learn and play.
-St. Louis Public Schools and BJC School Outreach and Youth Development are co-leading the HSHC initiative in the City of St. Louis, currently targeting the Carr Square, Carondelet and Greater Ville communities.
+Saint Louis Public Schools and BJC School Outreach and Youth Development are co-leading the HSHC initiative in the City of St. Louis, currently targeting the Carr Square, Carondelet, Greater Ville, Forest Park Southeast, Shaw, Fountain Park, and Bevo Mill communities.